mostafa-amine/OShub/README.md

 ## Contributing

-We welcome contributions to Submit-it!
+We welcome contributions to OShub!
 Please feel free to submit a pull request with any changes you would like to see in the project.